-See additional travel information in your Study Abroad Handbook.
+See additional information in the Travel Resources section of your Study Abroad Handbook.

 Local Travel

 Much has happened in British history at, or very near to, Harlaxton Manor.
 Harlaxton therefore offers a number of inexpensive (~£5) local trips, often as class fieldtrips, but also just for general interest, to make sure you are aware of the history and British culture all around you.